 Click to open.

 You may see an empty directory because you may be seeing the home directory.
-Your website is hosted on the public_html/root directory.

 Open it from the vertical navigation menu showing at the left.